 Review gating is the process of filtering patients before asking them to leave you a review.
 Usually, this is done by sending patients an email or text asking them if they had a positive or negative experience.
 If they had a positive experience, they are directed to leave a review on Google (or any other review site), but if they had a negative experience, they are prompted to leave private feedback and are never sent the option to leave a review publicly.

-So is it ethical for health care providers to review gate?
+So, is it ethical for healthcare providers to review gate?

 Review gating is frowned upon and violates Google’s best practices and policies (their Hippocratic Oath).

-Consequence of review gating
+Consequences of review gating…

 Fortunately, rater8 is compliant with Google’s best practices regarding online reviews and is anti-review gating.
 We believe that every patient’s voice should be heard and welcomed.
 The good, the bad, and the ugly.